rmongeca/udacity-dataengineer-datalake/README.md

 1. Make sure the credentials and configuration inside *dl.cfg* are correct, connection to AWS can be established and permissions are correct.

+2. Change the output path **output_data** in *etl.py* script to an S3 bucket
+    which the credentials in the config file have read/write access to.

 2. Run the *etl.py* script from the root of the repository.